hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 As mentioned at the beginning, 14 files fails uploading for the invalid byte sequence for encoding.
 Delete them and reupload.

-Let's do the final check.
+Let's do the final confirmation.

 ```
 select count(*) from ontime;